Strong coupling between a microwave photon and a singlet-triplet qubit: Device characterization

-In the following, we prepare the DQD in an even charge configuration in the many-electron regime (see methods~\ref{app:evenodd}), described by a two-electron Hamiltonian given in the methods section~\ref{app:Hamiltonian}.
+In the following, we prepare the DQD in an even charge configuration in the many-electron regime (see methods~\ref{app:evenodd}), described by a two-electron Hamiltonian given in methods section~\ref{app:Hamiltonian}.
 Figure \ref{fig:Fig1}(c) shows the eigenvalues of this Hamiltonian as a function of external magnetic field $B$ at a fixed DQD detuning.
 At zero magnetic field, the detuning renders the singlet $S_{2,0}$ the ground state, for which both electrons reside in the same dot.
 Without spin-rotating tunneling, this, and the $S_{1,1}$ state, with the electrons distributed to different dots, form a charge qubit~\cite{vanderwiel2002}.
-The subscripts describe the dot electron occupation of the left and right dot respectively.
-By applying an external magnetic field, the Zeeman effect can lower the energy of the triplet $T_{1,1}^+$ state, that becomes the ground state for sufficient high magnetic fields.
-However, the intrinsic spin-orbit interaction hybridizes the $S_{2,0}$ and $T_{1,1}^+$ states, with the two new eigenstates of the avoided crossing forming a singlet-triplet qubit shown schematically in Figs.~\ref{fig:Fig1}(a) and (b).
+The subscripts describe the dot electron occupation of the left and right dot, respectively.
+By applying an external magnetic field, the Zeeman effect lowers the energy of the triplet $T_{1,1}^+$ state, that becomes the ground state for sufficiently high magnetic fields. \corr{In the presence of a spin-rotating tunneling $t=\Delta_\mathrm{SO}/2$ induced by the intrinsic spin-orbit interaction $\Delta_\mathrm{SO}$, the energy levels of the hybridized $S_{2,0}$ and $T_{1,1}^+$ states are split.
+The two new eigenstates of the avoided crossing form a singlet-triplet qubit shown schematically in Figs.~\ref{fig:Fig1}(a) and (b).}

-Fig.~\ref{fig:Fig2}(a) shows the charge stability diagram of the DQD detected as a shift in the transmission phase $\varphi$ of the resonator, plotted as a function of the two gate voltages $V_L$ and $V_R$ at a fixed probe frequency of $5.253$ GHz, close to resonance.
-We observe a slanted honeycomb pattern, in which the inter-dot transition lines exhibit a negative slope due to the specific gate geometry (see Fig.~\ref{fig:Fig1}(a)), which results in the right gate ($V_R$) coupling stronger to both dots than the left ($V_L$).
-Using a capacitance model~\cite{van2002electron,scarlino2022situ}, we extract the gate-to-dot capacitances $C_{R2} = 2.5\pm0.4$\,aF, $C_{L2} =1.65\pm0.08$\,aF, $C_{R1}=10.1\pm0.6 $\,aF and $C_{L1} =2.0\pm0.2$\,aF.
+Figure \ref{fig:Fig2}(a) shows the charge stability diagram of \corr{device A} at a magnetic field of 600 mT with the angle $\alpha = 164$° with respect to the NW axis (See Fig.~\ref{fig:Fig1}(a)) detected as a shift in the transmission phase $\varphi$ of the resonator, plotted as a function of the two gate voltages $V_L$ and $V_R$ at a fixed probe frequency of \corr{$\omega_p/2\pi=5.174$ GHz}, close to resonance.
+We observe a \corr{characteristic honeycomb pattern of the charge stability diagram of a DQD.} Using a capacitance model~\cite{van2002electron,scarlino2022situ}, we extract the gate-to-dot capacitances \corr{$C_{R2} = 44 \pm2$\,aF, $C_{L2} =2.0\pm0.2$\,aF, $C_{R1}=5\pm 2 $\,aF and $C_{L1} =4.6\pm0.2$\,aF for device A}.